lkwate/neural-question-generation/README.md

 # Reinforcement Learning Generator-Evaluator Architecture for Question Generation.
 [demo colab](https://docs.google.com/presentation/d/1oRBKXuJ3vhxhSTsidOgRadDGV985E00h8GCCga5sj6M/edit?usp=sharing)

-The model is based on Text-to-Text Transfer Transformer framework **T5** provided Google AI, that consists of stacks of Transformer-Encoder layers (linked in BERT fashion) and Transformer-Decoder layers (also lined in BERT fashion).
+The model is based on Text-to-Text Transfer Transformer framework **T5** provided Google AI, that consists of stacks of Transformer-Encoder layers (linked in BERT fashion) and Transformer-Decoder layers (also linked in BERT fashion).
 The training of the Generator T5 was drived by an Evaluator that optimized the Generator parameters on task-specific reward function (BLEU + GenSim) through Policy Gradient.

 ## Introduction